taishiwalden/Interactive-Scrollytelling-Map/README.md

 <img width="448" alt="Screen Shot 2021-12-04 at 1 20 14 PM" src="https://user-images.githubusercontent.com/75241036/144724876-e9872419-57f3-448c-87a2-54e6464e6f5e.png">

 I wanted to create a visual format highlighting the key arguments for this capstone, so a wider audience could engage with it.
-I used [Anjana Sofia Vakil's template for MapBox GL JS "scrollytelling solutions"](https://github.com/vakila/mapbox-concatenate-workshop/blob/master/scrollytelling/DOCUMENTATION.md) as a guide to help me.
+I used [Anjana Sofia Vakil's template for MapBox GL JS "scrollytelling solutions"](https://github.com/vakila/mapbox-concatenate-workshop/blob/master/scrollytelling/DOCUMENTATION.md) as a resource.

 ### Built with
 ***